Translation of my Masterthesis in Gerontology (M.Sc.) at the University of Erlangen, 2011

 The Integral Theory according to Ken Wilber (2001a, 2006a) claims for itself a multidimensionality that makes it possible to include previously competing views and concepts of scientific research, practical activity as well as individual experiences in an explanatory model.

 The word integral means comprehensive, inclusive, non-marginalizing, embracing.
-Integral approaches, in any field, seek to be just that: to incorporate the widest possible range of perspectives, styles, and methodologies into a coherent view of the subject matter.
-In a sense, integral approaches are "meta-paradigms," or ways of bringing together a pre-existing number of different paradigms into an interrelated network of mutually enriching approaches.
+Integral approaches to any field attempt to be exactly that: to include as many perspectives, styles, and methodologies as possible within a coherent view of the topic.
+In a certain sense, integral approaches are "meta-paradigms," or ways oto draw together an already existing number of separate paradigms into an interrelated network of approaches that are mutually enriching.
 (Wilber, quoted in Esbjörn-Hargens, 2009, 1)

 Integral Theory is a rapidly growing current within the large field of integral studies since the early 1980s, building on the work of American philosopher Ken Wilber (for the distinction between integral theory and integral studies, see Esbjörns-Hargens, 2009).
-Drawing on the work of preceding integral theorists, such as Teilhardt de Chardin and Jean Gebser (McIntosh, 2009), Wilber developed his integral explanatory model for phenomena of consciousness in numerous publications (including Wilber, 2001, 2005a, 2006, 2007).
+Drawing on the work of preceding integral theorists, such as Teilhardt de Chardin and Jean Gebser (McIntosh, 2007), Wilber developed his integral explanatory model for phenomena of consciousness in numerous publications (including Wilber, 1997, 2000, 2001a, 2006a).
 The model is also known as the integral approach, quadrant model, or AQAL (all quadrants, all levels), and is increasingly used in various professions and scientific fields (Esbjörn-Hargens, 2009; Integral Research Center, 2009).
 In recent years, Integral Theory has also been increasingly received in German research (Fuhr & Gremmler-Fuhr, 2004; Weinreich, 2005; Küpers, 2006; Wittrock, 2008).